 I was on a sunset cruise in the Caribbean when I got the exciting news that Virtuous hit no. 14 on the New York Times ebook list as well as doing very well on the USA Today list.
 The other two books also hit at no. 14 on the New York Times list and the top 50 on USA Today.
 Needless to say, I was thrilled!

 I knew my readers would be asking about more books in the Quantum world, and they didn’t disappoint.
 The requests for more were instantaneous and loud, just what I wanted.
-Quantum officially becomes a SERIES when book 4, Rapturous, is released on Jan.
-19, 2016 with book 5, Ravenous, in the works, too.
-Quantum is also going international with sales in Germany, France and Poland, among others.
+Quantum officially becomes a SERIES when Rapturous and Ravenous were released in 2016.
+Delirious, book 6, is releasing in 2017.
+Quantum is also going international with sales in Germany, France, Spain and Poland, among others.

 Make sure you join the Quantum Reader Group at Facebook.com/groups/QuantumReaders/ for regular updates and news.
 And, as always, make sure you’re on my email newsletter mailing list to be notified of all the latest developments.
 Join at marieforce.com where it asks for your name and email address.